pyeventsourcing/eventsourcing/README.md

 #### Step 5: setup datastore and stored event repository

-In this example, we use an in memory SQLite database, and a stored event repository that works with SQLAlchemy.
-Neither database connection nor schema setup is the responsibility of the application object.
+In this example, we use an in-memory SQLite database, a stored event repository that works with SQLAlchemy, and an SQLAlchemy model for stored events.

 ```python
 from eventsourcing.infrastructure.datastore.sqlalchemyorm import SQLAlchemySettings, SQLAlchemyDatastore